 5. Problem-Solving Skills

-A CPO must also be comfortable problem-solving, as this role faces many challenges.
+A CPO must also be comfortable solving problems, as this role faces many challenges.
 Oftentimes, there might be a disconnect between what employees want and what the business needs, so a CPO must be comfortable weighing the pros and cons of a situation and making tough decisions.

-While all these skills are important for CPOs to possess, this is by no means an exhaustive list.
-“CPOs come in all shapes and sizes and there’s no one-size-fits-all approach,” said Lauren Mason, Head of People at Learnerbly, a workplace learning and development platform.
+While all these skills are important for chief people officers to possess, this is by no means an exhaustive list.
+“CPOs come in all shapes and sizes and there’s no one-size-fits-all approach,” said Lauren Gomes, VP of people at Build A Rocket Boy, an independent game developer.
 “It’s important that businesses select a candidate whose experience is best suited to the challenge at hand.”

 Having a chief people officer at your organization sends a powerful message: Your company cares about its people.
 The CPO’s sole purpose is to make sure that your company is a great place to work.
 With a CPO representing your business’s employees at the executive level, you can help ensure a bright future for your company.Looking to network with other HR leaders?
 To talk with chief people officers, ask HR questions, and share advice with others, join Resources for Humans, our 20,000+ person Slack community of people leaders.